nicolashainaux/mathmaker/docs/include/overview.rst

 Install
 -------

-Required (non python) dependencies are python >=3.4, euktoeps >=1.5.4, xmllint, msgfmt, lualatex, luaotfload-tool and a bunch of LaTeX packages(1)
+Required (non python) dependencies are python >=3.6, euktoeps >=1.5.4, xmllint, msgfmt, lualatex, luaotfload-tool and a bunch of LaTeX packages(1)

 To install them:

--  on Ubuntu, python3.4 is already installed, so:
+-  on Ubuntu, install python3.6 if it is not already installed, then:

    ::